careerbuilder/DataScienceAPIDocumentation/CompanyJobTitles.md

 ## Versioning
-The current version is 1.0.
+The current version of the service is 1.0.

+Currently ONet17 and Carotene v3 classifications are available.

 Version must be specified in the Accept header.
 E.g. `application/json;version=1.0`.